cutieww/Shadow-Wars/README.md

  #### Used resources can be founded at *res.zip*

- #### Recommand:
+ #### Recommendation:

- to test if the game runs properly, please change life from 3 to larger numbers such as 1000, so you won't die
+ To test if the game runs properly, please change number of lives from 3 to larger numbers such as 1000, so you won't die

  qucikly and don't need to start from beginning again.